Werkov/Werkov.github.io/_posts/2025-10-28-barcelona.md

     ticket) and later was detained at border control between Spain and France
   * Zollbeamter on Swiss/German border -- almost felt like home when I could hear and speak a known language
+  * automaton for cash (cash is legacy next to cards/NFCs) in Aix-en-Provence

 {:.thumbnail .photo}
 [![](/resources/2025-barcelona/20251021_123528.jpg)](/resources/2025-barcelona/20251021_123528.jpg)